 If you are responsible for marketing, communications, public relations, social media, or web development at your AACSB-accredited school, these resources will boost your marketing efforts and increase your target audience’s awareness of how important earning AACSB Accreditation is to your school.

 AACSB also has a suite of tools and resources available through myAACSB that can be used to:

 Helping prospective students understand the value of attending an AACSB-accredited business school just got easier.
 This brochure is designed to work with your existing marketing materials, and is ideal for use at recruiting events, open houses, networking events, and even among your current student population.
-Appropriate for both the undergraduate and graduate audience.
+The brochure is appropriate for both undergraduate and graduate audiences.

 Size: 7” x 7” folded square with full color interior panels opening out.

 Guiding students through the college selection process.